Towns & Places

 More Mexican immigrants decided to call the County home in the 1940s when they came to work on the region’s sugar beet farms.
 Today, more than half of the County’s residents are Hispanic or Latino.

 Construction began on a U.S. Army Air Force base near Garden City during World War II.
 Its mission was to provide training for crews on the new B-29 Superfortress.
 The aircraft was essential to the war effort on the Pacific Front.
-It served as redeployment for those returning from the European Theater and readying for a tour in the Pacific.
+It served as a redeployment point for those returning from the European Theater and preparing for a tour in the Pacific.
 After the war, the airfield base was deeded to the city as the municipal airport.

 In the 1950s, Earl Brookover established the first commercial feed yard in the Midwest in Garden City.
 The agricultural revolution helped to boost the beef industry in Kansas.
 The area’s feedlots and packing plants attracted businesses and workers.
 People from around the world were recruited to work in the meatpacking plants.

-In the 1970s, Vietnamese migrants came to the area to work in the beef packing plants.
+In the 1970s, Vietnamese migrants came to the area to work in the beef-packing plants.

-©Kathy Alexander/Legends of Kansas, September 2023.
+©Kathy Alexander/Legends of Kansas, updated April 2025.

 Also See: